Skip to main contentSkip to navigation

 We routinely sign mutual NDAs before any imaging work begins.
 Intake is logged with drive serial numbers, bay positions, SMART snapshots, and photographs of the array in its as-received state.

 Drives stay in our Austin lab for the entire engagement; clone images and working copies remain offline and are purged on written request at case close.
-We are not HIPAA certified and do not sign BAAs, so regulated PHI is not a fit.
 For law firm eDiscovery, accounting records, engineering source trees, and standard commercial confidentiality, the NDA plus written chain-of-custody log covers the usual requirements.

 Direct-Engineer Communication